jkairys/opencv-classifier/README.md

 ## Requirements
 You will need:
-* A local copy of the sharkshadows image library (cropped images are all that is required, you don't need originals)
+* A local copy of the sharkshadows image library
 * OpenCV version 3
 * Python3